Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: SOP

 To summarize:

-Of course, the Eberlein-\v{S}mulian theorem is proved for arbitrary Banach spaces, but it follows easily from the case $C(X)$ (see \cite{Fremlin4}, Theorem~462D).
-On the other hand, we note that for a compact space $X$, countably compactness and sequentially compactness are equivalent in $C(X)$.
+Of course, the Eberlein-\v{S}mulian theorem is proved for arbitrary Banach spaces (even normed spaces), but it follows easily from the case $C(X)$ (see \cite{Fremlin4}, Theorem~462D).
+On the other hand, the above argument implicitly shows that countable compactness implies compactness.

-Before we defined angelic topological spaces.
+Earlier we defined angelic topological spaces.
 Roughly an angelic space is one for which the conclusions of the Eberlein-\v{S}mulian theorem hold.
 By the previous observations one can say that `first order logic is angelic.'